BRICS ACADEMIC FORUM

 • Sameer PATIL (India), Senior Fellow and Deputy Director, Observer Research Foundation (ORF)

-• Andrei NEZNAMOV (Russia), Managing Director of AI Regulation Center, Sberbank
+• Andrei NEZNAMOV (Russia), Managing Director of AI human-centered Center, Sberbank

 Discutants: